HeardLibrary/digital-scholarship/lod/wikibase/index.md

 title: The wikibase model
 breadcrumb: wikibase
 ---

+A short link to this page is <http://vanderbi.lt/wikibase> .

 # About this tutorial

 This totorial is intended to be an introduction to any wikibase instance.
 That means that it not only applies to the most well-known instance, [Wikidata](https://www.wikidata.org/), but also to [Structured Data on Commons](https://commons.wikimedia.org/wiki/Commons:Structured_data), or any generic wikibase, such as those hosted on [wikibase.cloud](https://www.wikibase.cloud/).
 (When this was originally written in January of 2020, installing Wikibase was only feasible for most people using a Docker image.
 That was beyond the technical capabilities of most users, so now that wikibase.cloud is available, I recommend using it since it only takes a few button clicks to set up a wikibase.
 For historical reasons, I will maintain a link here to lessons on [installing and using Docker](../..//host/docker/) and [Installing Wikibase on your local computer](../install/#using-docker-compose-to-create-an-instance-of-wikibase-on-your-local-computer).)